Skip to Content

 “I found this recipe really thorough and followed it basically to the letter (the initial microwaving/salting of the zucchini was especially helpful because I was expecting this to be really liquidy and it wasn’t)…Absolutely loved it and so did my boyfriend who is a known hater of zoodles.”

-• Salt: Use salt to impart flavor and draw moisture from the zucchinis.
+• Salt: Use kosher salt to remove excess moisture and flavor the zucchini strips.

-• Cheese: Layer the lasagna with parmesan and mozzarella cheese.
+• Cheese: Layer with grated parmesan and mozzarella cheese for melty goodness.

-• Use drained cottage cheese or ricotta instead of cream cheese.
+• Swap the dairy.
+Use drained cottage cheese or ricotta cheese instead of cream cheese.

 The full recipe with measurements is in the recipe card below.

-Slice zucchinis length-wise and microwave them in a microwave-safe dish for 3 minutes.
+Step 1: Slice the zucchini lengthwise and microwave them in a microwave-safe dish for 3 minutes.
 Drain the excess fluid.

 Zucchini strips in the microwave.